ISakony/ewc_chainer_cnn_mnist/README.md

 First task: normal classification task (acc_tr is acuuracy of learning data, acc_te is accuracy of test data)
 `$python train1_ewc_cnn.py`

-Second task: a task of classifying learning data and test data,using fliped image. transfer learning from the first task.
+Second task: a task of classifying learning data and test data with fliped image. transfer learning from the first task.
 (Acc_tr is acuuracy of learning data, acc_te is accuracy of test data, acc_an_t is accuraxy of test data of the first task)
 `$python train2_ewc_cnn.py`

-Third task: Learn the second task using ewc_loss.
+Third task: learning the second task with ewc_loss.
 `$python train2_ewc_cnn_F.py`